igor-chalenko/doxypress-cmake/doc/source/intro.rst

   find_package(DoxypressCMake)
   doxypress_add_docs(INPUT_TARGET target_in_the_need_of_docs)

-The above code will generate a `Doxypress`' project file under ``CMAKE_CURRENT_BINARY_DIR``.
+The above code will generate a `DoxyPress`' project file under ``CMAKE_CURRENT_BINARY_DIR``.
 Documentation will be generated under ``CMAKE_CURRENT_BINARY_DIR``/``doxypress-generated``.